dfds/dojo/workshops/git-github-vscode-intro/README.md

 - Examine the current Git configuration settings and their scope
 - Configure name and email address
+- Ensure default branch name for new repos is `main`
 - Disable automatic End-of-Line character conversion

 ```powershell